angelariggs/pa11y-setup/config/README.md

 * Navigate to the *project repo* and pull the latest code, so you have the config file.
 If the PR was merged by the time you've gotten to this step, you'll have the database dump on the dev branch.
 Otherwise, hope that Past You or your coworkers used a logical branch name for their commit.
         * If this is your first time using Pa11y on a particular project, you'll need to create a local [symlink](http://apple.stackexchange.com/questions/115646/how-can-i-create-a-symbolic-link-in-terminal) from the config file to your local pa11y repo, making sure to use absolute paths.
 No need to commit that symlinked file.
-    * Example: `ln -s ~/Sites/schrodinger/tests/pa11y/config/schrodinger.json ~/Sites/pa11y/config`
+    * Example: `ln -s ~/Sites/floof/tests/pa11y/config/floof.json ~/Sites/pa11y/config`
 * Navigate to the pa11y repo and pull the latest code.
 * Get the database dump by running `mongorestore --db=<project> /Users/<user>/Sites/<project>/tests/pa11y/data/<project db>`.
-    * Using Schrodinger as our example, the full command would be `mongorestore --db=schrodinger /Users/<user>/Sites/schrodinger/tests/pa11y/data/schrodinger`
+    * Using the Floof repo example, the full command would be `mongorestore --db=floof /Users/<user>/Sites/floof/tests/pa11y/data/floof`

 Now you're ready to access the project's Pa11y Dashboard!
 Go back up to the [Using the Pa11y Dashboard](#using-the-pa11y-dashboard) section for steps.
 If you make changes to the existing URLs, add or delete URLs, or run Pa11y on any of the URLs, you'll need to do another database dump.